 In traditional classrooms, many teachers mechanically present curriculum to students -- lesson 1 on day 1, lesson 2 on day 2, etc.

-While there are exceptions (e.g. - early elementary reading), often there is little adjustment to instruction based upon learning.
+While there are exceptions (e.g. - early elementary reading), often there is little adjustment to instruction due to learning.

-Because students learn at different rates, some students are bored because the pace is too slow.
+Because students learn at different rates, some are bored because the pace is too slow.